arkaan27/data-engineering-pipeline/README.md

 After separating into different resource types, this pipeline is able to input those data into MongoDB database.

+The following is not covered in this pipeline:

+We can form cluster in the database with these files and link each resource type to the primary key that is being used.
+Mainly it should be Patient Name for accessing all the resource types for that name.

 This pipeline can operate with following limitations:

 Operating Systems: Linux, Windows or Mac